nikhilpenmetsa/dynamodb-region-enforce/README.md

 * `cd dynamodb-region-enforce`   Change directory
 * `pip install -r requirements.txt`   Install dependent packages

-## Create DynamoDB PersonRegionEnforcement Global table and load with 15 person items.
+## Create DynamoDB PersonRegionEnforcement table in us-west-2 and us-east-2 regions and setup replication.
-Table is Composite Primary is used - Name(pk), Job(sk).
-Other attributes are Company and item_primary_region `python createAndLoadPersonTable.py`

-## Assign agents to callers
-To find the first agent who speaks French and has a male gender.
+`python createPersonTable.py`

+## Generate sample data and load to table in us-west-2 .
+`python loadPersonTable.py`

+## Experiment updating items .
+The script picks a random person item from the table, and tries to update the person's Company.
+If the item's region matches with the request's region, the item is updated, else the write is rejected
 `python enforceItemWriteRegion.py`

 ## Cleanup